-Having looked on the heavens from some of the most remote places on the Earth, I have seen the infinite beauty of the stars without the interference of the man-made light.
+Having looked at the heavens from some of the most remote places on the Earth, I have seen the infinite beauty of the stars without the interference of man-made light.
 I am sure I know who generates that beauty and light.

-I live in Southeastern Virginia with two of my sons, both in their twenties.
+I live in Southeastern Virginia with my youngest son.